SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 143. - *Telekinetic* © [UB]

 Increase one of your mental attributes by 1, to a maximum of 20.
-As a bonus action during combat, you can telekinetically move one creature you can see within 30 ft of you.
-The target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + your chosen attributes modifier) or be moved 5 ft in a direction of your choosing.
+As a bonus action during combat, you can telekinetically move one creature you can see within 30ft of you.
+The target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + your chosen attributes modifier) or be moved 5ft in a direction of your choosing.

 # 144. - *Theologian* © [UB]